soelz4/dotfiles/README.md

 ⚠️ **NOTE!!!!!** Important Points About Packages List and System Init.
 Since I am Using an Artix Linux with Runit System Init, You may not Need to do Some Steps.
-If you are Using a non-Systemd Init System, You Must do Somethings in Your Own Way. if You are Using Systemd Init System, You Must Check the [Packages List](https://github.com/soelz4/dotfiles/blob/main/pacman_pkglist.txt) and Serach for Packages that Includes Word "-runit" (like git-runit), then Delete the Word -runit.
+If you are Using a non-Systemd Init System, You Must do Somethings in Your Own Way. if You are Using Systemd Init System, You Must Check the [Packages List](https://github.com/soelz4/dotfiles/blob/main/pacman_pkglist.txt) and Serach for Packages that Includes Word "-runit" (like git-runit), then Delete the Word "-runit".
 Also, You can Look at the Package List File and Add any Package You Like or Remove a Package from the List of Packages.
 Also, There are some Additional Steps in the Installation Script that are Mentioned in the [Script File](https://github.com/soelz4/dotfiles/blob/main/script.sh), so Check it Before Running the Script File and You Can Skip those Steps.